benhaibinchen/globalx/README.md

-# GlobalX Names Sorting Applcation
+# GlobalX Names Sorting Application

 This is a simple dotnet core console application built with VS 2017 Community